CycloneDX/cyclonedx-php-library/README.md

 ## Contributing

-Feel free to open issues, bugreports or pull requests.
+Feel free to open issues, bug reports or pull requests.
 See the [CONTRIBUTING][contributing_file] file for details.

 ## License